learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 built a cohesive model in your mind that interlinks these problems together.
 This lesson hopes to help stitch that all together.

-In this lesson we'll go over the essential characteristics of how the web works.
+In this lesson we'll go over the essential steps in how the web works.

 ## Objectives